kubilayagi/articles/credit.md

 - Closing an account (or not using an account for so long that the company closes it for you)
     - This hurts you because it lowers your utilization rate
 - Not having enough credit accounts (this can be can be a credit card, loan, mortgage, etc.)
+- Having an increase in your balance happen quickly instead of over time (even if the resulting balance is less than 30%)
+    - I was using 3% of my credit balance, paid my rent with my credit card to meet the minimum spending to get the welcome bonus.
+But because the balance increased quickly, and my new credit usage was 7%, I lost 2 points on my credit score

 Credit: can't stand it, but can't live without it :)